-The rules can get complicated as to which costs you can deduct and which you must depreciate, but a tax advisor or accountant can get it right for you.
+Since the rules can get complicated, a tax advisor or accountant can help you figure out which costs you can deduct and which you must depreciate.
 Generally, self-employed individuals qualify as small business taxpayers, and the rules are simpler.

 The cost of goods sold calculation involves these steps:

 - An inventory of products and materials is taken at the beginning of the year

 - Costs of items and materials added to the inventory during the year are recorded